psu-arts-arch-3/art-203/unit-2.md

 This unit includes some further information about HTML and CSS practices, but will largely focus on overall design and user experience.
 In order to experiment and develop visual designs, we will use design software from the Adobe Creative Suite as well as web apps focused on generating ideas and design assets.

 * Lesson 3
-  * Exercise 1: Breakpoints
+  * Exercise 1: Narrative Research
-  * Exercise 2: Design Assets
+  * Exercise 2: Wireframe
-  * Assignment: 2D mockup of narrative site
+  * Assignment:Narrative Mockup
   * Blog post
 * Lesson 4
   * Exercise 1: Muse landing page
-  * Exercise 2: TBD
+  * Exercise 2: Vector art
   * Assignment: Narrative site
   * Blog post